-About 63% of confirmed data breaches involved weak, default or stolen passwords.
+About 81% of confirmed data breaches in the Accomodations industry involved stolen credentials.

 We know the most effective security solution is one your users actually use.

 Logging in via push notification is fast and easy with Duo Mobile.
 We strongly recommend using Duo Push or U2F as your second factor, a more secure method that can protect against man-in-the-middle (MITM) attacks.
 We also support many different authentication methods to fit the unique needs of your diverse user base.

 Find out how Duo stacks up against traditional 2FA solutions.

 Our simple and secure single sign-on is the easiest way for your users to access all of their cloud applications by logging in once to a web portal.

 We collect data on every authentication request to your applications so you can make informed security policy decisions.
 With information on your users, devices and their authentication activity, you can get complete visibility into who’s accessing what.

 Duo’s user access policies allow you to limit access per certain user groups to strengthen your security profile - e.g., block login attempts from countries you don't do business in, or block users on anonymous networks.